 Donald J. Bogue Demography Workshop

-The Donald J. Bogue Demography Workshop is held on Thursdays from 12:30 – 1:50 p.m. in NORC Seminar Room 232/233, located on the 2nd Floor of the former Harris School of Public Policy at 1155 East 60th Street.
+The Donald J. Bogue Demography Workshop is held on Thursdays from 12:30 – 1:50 p.m. in NORC Seminar Room 232/233, located at 1155 East 60th Street, or online (at this Zoom link) for the Fall 2021 quarter.
 Students, faculty, and all interested researchers are encouraged to attend.
 To make arrangements for persons needing assistance, please call Adelle Hinojosa at (773) 256-6315.

 Since the 1984-85 academic year, the weekly Demography Workshop has played a unique and central role in integrating advanced graduate students into the intellectual life of the demography program of the Committee on Demographic Training (CDT), training graduate students in demographic studies, preparing them for the public presentations of their work which they will face at professional meetings and colloquia, and exposing them to the interdisciplinary intellectual exchange that is central to the practice of contemporary American demography.
 No other teaching activity at the University of Chicago provides students with intense, regular exposure to interdisciplinary debate about contemporary demographic research.